 Sky has lost around 800,000 TV subscribers from its high-point in 2012, but the latest figures from BARB suggest they still have over 8.5 million subscribers.

-Many of these customers will have signed up to a triple-play or quad-play package, bundling their landline, mobile phone and broadband subscriptions in with Sky TV.
+Many of these customers will have signed up to a triple-play or quad-play package, bundling landline, phone and broadband subscriptions in with TV.

 However, while Sky Mobile is effectively a rebranded version of O2, and the TV package is very similar to Virgin’s offering, Sky Broadband is quite distinct.